 - verifying loading documents, checking the condition of goods and obtaining certification of deliveries

-Here are the links to the current ROLs (Regional Occupation Lists) for the following states and territories in Australia that list ANZSCO code 733111: Truck Driver (General): Check these links from time to time as they are often updated to meet the current needs of employers in each Australia state.
+You can find a link to the current DAMAs for the states and territories in Australia that list ANZSCO code 733111: Truck Driver (General) by clicking here.
+Check these links from time to time as they are often updated to meet the current needs of employers in each Australian state.

 Australia Visa Options for Truck Drivers in Australia